noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 [Why didn’t you tell me that earlier?
 I’ve almost cut halfway through, you know?
 That took me hours, you know?
 You’ve been watching me for a while, haven’t you?
-You must be doing that on purpose huh’?]
+You must be doing that on purpose huh?]

 [...Whoa there, come to think of it, I still have a really urgent meet—Fugyaaahhh?!]